greenerservices/greenerservices.github.io/app/principles/actions/4d-select-build-partners-with-experience-of-delivering-greener-services.md

 ###  (i) Choose suppliers with track record of delivering greener services

-Where possible, work with build partners Check that suppliers:
+Check that suppliers:

-have a record of delivering more sustainable services can show case studies or examples of services already built
+• have a record of delivering more sustainable services
+• can show case studies or examples of services already built

 #### Environmental benefit:
-Placeholder.
+Suppliers with experience of delivering more sustainable services

 {% from "govuk/components/details/macro.njk" import govukDetails %}

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}
 * * *